 Artists on the Trail

 Artists have long created art about the New England landscape, drawing inspiration from the natural beauty of the region through which the New England Trail runs.
 The National Park Service hosts residency programs for artists in more than 50 parks around the country.
-In 2012, the NET hosted their first Artist-In-Residence (AiR).
+In 2012, the NET hosted their first Artist-in-Residence (AiR).

 Watch Emma’s Artist Profile Video and be inspired!